 6. End your end-of-life talk on a high note

 Make no mistake, an end-of-life planning meeting with your parents is not exactly a fun time.
 It can be sad, awkward, and maybe even tense.
 Make it the best that it can be by planning ahead, keeping it on track, and ending on a high note.
 Let your parents know that you appreciate them having this talk with you.
 This kind of conversation is doable.
 With the right tools and a plan in place, you can have the conversation that will respect your parents’ wishes and make things a bit easier for your family when faced with their loss.

 After getting through the nitty-gritty, lighten things up.
-Treat the folks to dinner, a round of mini-golf, or a family game night.
+Treat the folks to dinner or enjoy a family game night.
 A discussion like this will reinforce how special life is and you’ll be in the mood to enjoy some well-deserved special time with your family.

 Louis Wilson is a freelance writer whose work has appeared in a wide array of publications, both online and in print.
 He often writes about travel, sports, popular culture, men’s fashion and grooming, and more.
 He lives in Austin, Texas, where he has developed an unbridled passion for breakfast tacos, with his wife and two children.
 This article is sponsored by Haven Life Insurance Agency.
 Opinions are his own.